 The company logo was not always an iconic bullseye.
-Originally, the very first Target’s logo was compiled out of 3 white and 3 red circles with the ‘Target’ signature over the logo.
+Originally, Target’s logo was compiled out of 3 white and 3 red circles with the ‘Target’ signature over the logo.

 Later, the company moved to bold lettering and a target logo at the beginning.
 This happened in 1975.

 And the one you love and know today came in 2006.

 Why is it so successful?
 I believe it’s due to striking simplicity and solid red color.
 Usually, minimalistic logos win the battle against time and trends and stay for a long time.
 Also, the choice of colors is crucial.
 Red creates trust and strength, while white color symbolizes patience and friendship.

 Does a shop where the logo ensures to target what you need, with friendly and strong service sound convincing?
 It does!

 Nike is one of the companies with this incredible story of the logo design price vs. modern revenue.
 I think you may have heard that the Nike logo costs almost nothing compared to the prices of the modern world.
 Its price was $35.
 According to the last numbers, Nike’s revenue is $37,403 million in 2020.
 Incredible!